msabramo/kallithea/docs/usage/general.rst

 Meta-Tagging
 ~~~~~~~~~~~~

-With this option enabled, special metatags that are recognisible by RhodeCode
+With this option enabled, special metatags that are recognisible by Kallithea
 will be turned into colored tags.
 Currently available tags are::

     [featured]